Used BMW 1 Series review

 Entry-level models are best avoided.
 Go for an ES or SE, and you’ll have an entertaining, well equipped and frugal small hatch.
 When BMW launched its original 1 Series in 2004 it wasn’t the most cohesive design, but it became a big seller.
 Buyers were wooed by the badge, while a wide range of engines and bodystyles meant there was something for everyone.

 The second generation, introduced in 2011, still had plenty of engines and trims but just one bodystyle – a hatchback, with the coupe and convertible moved to the new 2 Series range.
-Now available from as little as £8,000, the 1 Series Mk2 can make a great used buy, depending on your needs.
+Now available from under £5,000 at dealers, the 1 Series Mk2 can make a great used buy, depending on your needs.